 He compares them in power and swagger to a nation-state, “so insulated by privilege and power from both consequence and the contours of normal human behavior that they are only intermittently recognizable as people.”

 I’m convinced there are at least four different realities in frequent collision.
 The NFL owners and their highest-ranking elites who took the blue pill and create their own reality.
-The Matrix has some lower dosage pills identical to their own, and selectively distributes those pills to their potential agents whose job is to impose the Matrix reality on those outside it.
-The effects of these pills are temporary, however, and those who ingest them eventually find themselves outside the Matrix they worked to preserve.
+The Matrix has some similar pills that project their reality to those who consume them and they selectively distribute those pills to their agents whose job is to impose the Matrix reality on those outside it.
+The effects of these pills are temporary, however, and those who ingest them are eventually cut off and find themselves outside the Matrix they worked to preserve.

-Most people didn’t take any pill at all.
-Their reality largely exists in a much narrower space, and focuses primarily on their intimate surroundings.
-Their interactions with the Matrix consists of consumption of their product and drifts from news cycle to news cycle when it conflicts with their conceptions of proper human behavior.
+Most people haven’t taken any pills at all.
+Their reality largely exists in a much narrower space and focuses primarily on their intimate surroundings.
+Their interactions with the Matrix consist of consumption of their product and drifts from news cycle to news cycle when it conflicts with their own perceptions of proper human behavior.
 A collision, here, a collision there, a spark of outrage, and then the reset button is pushed.
-Then, we have those who took the red pill, and like Morpheus, Neo, and Trinity, see fit to do battle against the machine in hopes of waking a humanity that doesn’t feel asleep nor see a need of awakening.
+Then, there are a few who have taken the red pill, and like Morpheus, Neo, and Trinity, see fit to do battle against the machine in hopes of waking a vast humanity that doesn’t feel asleep nor see a need of awakening.

 I think I stumbled upon the red pill by accident.
 Like most people, I used to react with the news cycles, expressing outrage when the Matrix collided with my own space and sense of reality.
 Like many others I found myself mesmerized by the product marketed by the Matrix, known as NFL Football.
 As a Patriots fan, Deflategate forced a collision between my reality and the Matrix.
 I couldn’t see any reason for Tom Brady to cheat in such a nonsensical manner as letting a tad of air out of footballs, but a part of me wanted to know the truth.
 Did he, or didn’t he?